Renan-S/Renan-S/README.md

 ## Howdy partner, fancy to see you here.
 In this parts they call me Renan :horse_racing:

-- 🔭 I’m currently working at Accenture.
-Doing some Mobile development
+- 🔭 I’m currently doing some freelancing.
+If you have some project to me made, contact me using my email
-- 🌱 I’m currently learning Golang, Postgres, ReactJS/React-Native and Node.JS.
+- 🌱 I’m currently learning Typescript, Next, ReactJS/React-Native and Node.JS.
 - 📫 How to reach me: renan.cav.ti@gmail.com
 - ⚡ I'm passionate about dating...
 Who am I kidding?
 My job denounces me.
 Humor is my thing (maybe?) and my goal is to always have fun!